emako/PickColor/README.md

 # PickColor

-Pick your screen color but Windows OS only.
+Pick your screen color simply.

 ## Screen Shot

 <img src="assets/image-20240423175110276.png" alt="image-20240423175110276" style="zoom:80%;" />

+## Usage

+Press the mouse down on the eyedropper without releasing it, move the mouse to the position where the color needs to be detected, and then release the mouse or press ESC.

 ## Thanks